sabur786/tutorial-github/README.md

 # tutorial-github
-This is basic github tutorial repository
+This is basic github tutorial repository.
+Author Syed Rizvi